API Reference

 TimeseriesUtilities.tdot — Method

-tdot(x, y; dim=nothing, query=nothing)Dot product of two arrays x and y along the dim dimension.
+tdot(x, y; dim=nothing)Dot product of two arrays x and y along dimension dim.

 TimeseriesUtilities.tfilter — Function